 But it doesn't have to be a smaller Apple TV, Apple could continue to sell the current models as a lower price.
 In the recent past Apple has sold the Apple TV for £99/$99 (until 2014) so reducing the price to that level wouldn't be completely out of character.
 In fact, Apple has even cut the price of that box to £79/$69 at one point.

 We'd like to see the price lower than £79/$69 though, given the lower prices of the above competition (e.g. £39/$39).

 Here's what we're expecting (or hoping for) in terms of spec updates.

-With new power-hungry services now on the Apple TV, such as the Apple Arcade gaming subscription service, and the HomeKit Secure Video service, the Apple TV seems likely to benefit from a next generation processor, such as the A14 expected to arrive with the iPhone 12 later in 2020.
+With new power-hungry services now on the Apple TV, such as the Apple Arcade gaming subscription service, and the HomeKit Secure Video service, the Apple TV seems likely to benefit from a next generation processor, such as the A14 powering the iPhone 12 line.

 Indeed, a Bloomberg report on 1 September 2020 suggested that Apple is giving the Apple TV a faster processor "for improved gaming".
 However, that report indicates the new Apple TV might not launch until 2021.

 Prosser, on the other hand, suggests that the new Apple TV will feature an A12X chip - which is the same chip used in the 2018 iPad Pro.